kingly369/Multi_Camera_Traffic_Analysis_Project/README.md

 TENSORRT_INCS=-I"/usr/src/tensorrt/bin"
 TENSORRT_LIBS=-L"/usr/lib/aarch64-linux-gnu"

 # Move libyolo_layer.so into our Real-Time Multi-Camera Traffic project under folder plugins/.
+It would be best to replace the libyolo_layer.so with the newest libyolo_layer.so

 make